Pirheas/factorio_as_a_service/readme.md

 * Be the owner of the server process (field `user` in `config.ini`)
 * Always execute `faas.py` with this user (except when using -c flag since it requires root)

+#### While extracting data during an update, I encounter an 'Operation not permitted'.
+What's the problem ?
+Once again, it's a permission problem.
+Be sure to have the write permission on all factorio files.
+If not, use a `chmod -R` to be sure the desired user is the owner of factorio directory.

 #### Are my saved game safe ?
 Normally yes.
 Updates should not delete your saved games.
 But it's always safer to have backups.